GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 <!--- The outlines of the RGI regions are provided as two shapefiles, one for first-order and one for second-order regions.
 A summary file containing glacier counts, glacierized area and a hypsometric list for each first-order and each second-order region is also provided.
 The 0.5°×0.5° grid is provided as a netcdf file in which zonal records of blank-separated glacierized areas in km² are ordered from north to south.
 Information about RGI glaciers that are present in the mass-balance tables of the WGMS database Fluctuations of Glaciers is provided as an ancillary `.csv` file.
 The 19 regional attribute files are also provided in the `.csv` format. --->

+(glacier-complex)=
 ### New in RGI 7.0: "glacier" and "glacier complex" data products

 TODO

 ## Quality control and data integrity

-RGI is a subset of GLIMS, without any modification to the outlines.
+RGI is a subset of GLIMS.
 All quality controls applied by GLIMS are therefore inherited by RGI - this is also true for issues or problems in the outlines.
 Glaciers with areas less than 0.01 km², the recommended minimum of the World Glacier Inventory, are removed.
 Nunataks are retained whatever their area.
-Attributes which are not part of RGI are computed, filled and checked using scripts written in Python.
+Attributes which are not part of GLIMS are computed, filled and checked using scripts written in Python for RGI (see below).

 RGI applies the following data integrity checks on GLIMS data:
 - where possible (i.e. when we had access to the original inventories, for example GAMDAMv2 which is openly available), we check that the RGI (and hence GLIMS) are equivalent to the original dataset.
-This helped to discover a few bugs in the GLIMS data ingest workflow.
+This helped to discover a few bugs in the GLIMS data ingest workflow and is only a rough data integrity check.
-- we roughly check for duplicated outlines by checking that no outline's representative point overlaps with another outline (less then a dozen outlines are filtered from GLIMS this way)
+- we check for duplicated outlines by checking that no outline's representative point overlaps with another outline (a few dozen outlines are filtered from GLIMS this way).

-However, we do not check for polygon geometry validity, as this is a step that should be done by the outline submitters prior to GLIMS.
-About 2% of all geometries in RGI7 are "invalid" according to the [Open Geospatial Consortium Implementation Standard](https://www.ogc.org/standards/sfa) (for reference, about 5% of all RGI6 outlines did not pass this test).
-Examples of invalid geometries are outlines containing a "figure of 8" or similar singularities.
-Most applications (such as vector to raster conversion or area computation) do not require valid geometries in this strict sense.
+- we check and correct for polygon geometry validity.
+About 2% of all geometries extracted from GLIMS used for RGI7 are "invalid" according to the [Open Geospatial Consortium Implementation Standard](https://www.ogc.org/standards/sfa) (for reference, about 5% of all RGI6 outlines did not pass this test).
+We use Shapely's [make_valid](https://shapely.readthedocs.io/en/stable/manual.html#diagnostics) function to correct for invalid geometries by removing erroneous figures of 8 or similar sliver polygons.
+We ensure that each glacier's area is preserved within 0.1 km² or 0.1%.
+In the very rare cases where this is not the case, we make two geometries out of one GLIMS entry (effectively adding one glacier to the RGI).

+The problem with the latter check is that some outlines in RGI7 are not *strictly* equivalent to the ones stored in GLIMS (albeit with often imperceptible differences).
+However, we estimate that the benefits of using only valid geometries outweigh the requirements to strictly follow the GLIMS data model.

 ## Data fields